|

 Special Olympics, and then two years later she was in Berlin.
 We

+were so excited and proud of her.
 In Berlin, the big opening ceremony – with many V.I.P.’s,

 dance and music – was the appropriate start for the wonderful